Transmit the video status data

 updateSource

-Method to change the video inside the player without redrawing the entire iframe.
+Method for changing the video inside the player without re-rendering the whole iframe.

 {